petter-holmberg/cpp-ref/classes.md

 Functors that are made adaptable can be used in many more contexts than functors that are not.
 Making them adaptable simply means to define some of the typedefs `argument_type`, `first_argument_type`, `second_argument_type`, and `result_type`.
 The conventional way to do so is to inherit from `std::unary_function` or `std::binary_function`, depending on if the functor takes one or two arguments.
 These base structs are templates, taking either two or three types.
 The last one is the return type of `operator()`, the first one(s) are its argument type(s).
 When the input parameters are `const` and not pointers, it is conventional to strip off const qualifiers for these types, while for pointers the `const` should be kept.
 Adaptable functors do not define more than one `operator()` function.
 [Meyers01](#Meyers01) §40

+In C++11, lambda expressions can be used to define most functors with a much terser and more convenient syntax.

 **Example implementations:**